dora2ios/p0insettia/README.md

 Please refer to the build/ directory.

 ## semi-untethered jailbreak
-It uses an IPA App based jailbreak.
-(ETA SON)
+It uses an IPA App based jailbreak. (reloader/ directory)
+In order to use this, you need to jailbreak your device with "semi-tethered jailbreak" first.
+The pre-built IPA file can be obtained from: [p0insettia](https://dora2ios.web.app/p0insettia.html)
+You can use ReProvision Reborn (via [Packix](https://repo.packix.com/)) or similar to install and use IPA files on your device.
+All at your own risk.

 ## untethered jailbreak
 It uses an iBoot(iOS 7 iBoot) exploit based jailbreak.
 (ETA SON)